microsoftgraph/microsoft-graph-docs.pt-BR/concepts/permissions-reference.md

 A funcionalidade de grupo não é compatível com contas pessoais da Microsoft.

-Para grupos do Office 365, as Permissões de grupo concedem ao aplicativo acesso ao conteúdo do grupo.
-Por exemplo, conversas, arquivos, anotações e assim por diante.
+Para grupos do Microsoft 365, as permissões de grupo concedem ao aplicativo acesso ao conteúdo do grupo; por exemplo, conversas, arquivos, anotações e assim por diante.

 For application permissions, there are some limitations for the APIs that are supported.
 For more information, see [known issues](known-issues.md).

 In some cases, an app may need [Directory permissions](#directory-permissions) to read some group properties like `member` and `memberOf`.
 For example, if a group has a one or more [servicePrincipals](/graph/api/resources/serviceprincipal?view=graph-rest-beta) as members, the app will need effective permissions to read service principals through being granted one of the _Directory.\*_ permissions, otherwise Microsoft Graph will return an error.
 (In the case of delegated permissions, the signed-in user will also need sufficient privileges in the organization to read service principals.)
 The same guidance applies for the `memberOf` property, which can return [administrativeUnits](/graph/api/resources/administrativeunit?view=graph-rest-beta).

-Para definir o atributo **preferredDataLocation** de um grupo do Office 365, um aplicativo precisa da permissão Directory.ReadWrite.All.
-Quando os usuários em um ambiente multigeográfico criam um grupo do Office 365, o valor**preferredDataLocation** para o grupo é definido automaticamente como sendo igual ao do usuário.
-Para saber mais sobre o local de dados preferencial dos grupos, confira [Criar um grupo do Office 365 com uma PDL específica](https://docs.microsoft.com/office365/enterprise/multi-geo-add-group-with-pdl).
+Para definir um atributo **preferredDataLocation** do grupo Microsoft 365, um aplicativo precisa de permissão Directory.
+ReadWrite.
+All.
+Quando os usuários em um ambiente multigeográfico criam um grupo do Microsoft 365, o valor **preferredDataLocation** do grupo é automaticamente definido para o do usuário.
+Para obter mais informações sobre o local de dados preferencial de grupos, consulte [Create a Microsoft 365 Group with a PDL específica](https://docs.microsoft.com/office365/enterprise/multi-geo-add-group-with-pdl).

 Group permissions are used to control access to [Microsoft Teams](/graph/api/resources/teams-api-overview) resources and APIs.
 Personal Microsoft accounts are not supported.